lukshyaganjoo/lukshyaganjoo.github.io/_posts/2024-08-03-streaming.md

 \end{array}
 $$
 </p>
-what the above algorithm is essentially doing is hashing each element in the stream $k$ times and keeping track of the minimum hash value for each element. it is then taking the average of these minimum hash values and returning the appropriate estimate on the last line of the algorithm.
+what the above algorithm is essentially doing is hashing each element in the stream $$k$$ times and keeping track of the minimum hash value for each element. it is then taking the average of these minimum hash values and returning the appropriate estimate on the last line of the algorithm.

 ## why is an average of minimums necessary?
 in order to answer this question, we consider the following modification to the algorithm.